Gold Loan

-RBI Guidelines on LTV Ratio for Gold Loan
+RBI Guidelines for Loan-to-Value Ratio for Gold Loans

-RBI Guidelines on LTV Ratio for Gold Loan
+RBI Guidelines for Loan-to-Value Ratio for Gold Loans

 Gold loans today have become an increasing means of accessing quick credit among most Indians.
 Indians have always treasured gold as an invaluable asset, giving the owner both a sense of stability and status.
 Few auspicious occasions like births or marriages are complete without the exchange of gold.
 The commodity is therefore available in almost every household making it an easily available collateral when one is in need of urgent cash for a reason which may not be covered by specific-purpose loans such as car loans or house loans.